 The Mayor’s Office of Resilience leads citywide efforts to help Nashville prepare for, withstand, and bounce back from ‘shocks’ – catastrophic events like floods, tornadoes, and fires – and ‘stresses’ – slow-moving issues like access to public transportation, affordable housing, and poverty and inequality.
-Mayor Barry has prioritized economic inclusion and equity as a lens for building urban resilience are priorities for this Office.
+Economic inclusion and equity as a lens for building urban resilience are priorities for this Office.

 The Office will work across city departments and the community to develop and implement policies and programs that ensure Nashville is ready to respond to disasters, whether economic or environmental.
 We must better understand the modern challenges we face; review our ability to address those challenges; and unite people, projects, and priorities so that Nashville can collectively act on our resilience challenges.

 In March of 2017, the Mayor’s Office and 100 Resilient Cities convened an Agenda-Setting Workshop.
 This day-long event brought together 120 community stakeholders to engage in dialogue about Nashville’s resilience priorities.
 Read the Agenda-Setting Workshop Report to learn more.

 Urban Resilience is the capacity of individuals, communities, institutions, businesses, and systems within a city to survive, adapt, and grow no matter what kinds of chronic stresses and acute shocks they experience.